 The iBIO Institute’s EDUCATE center’s #WeAreSTEM campaign’s goal is to increase girls’ interest in STEM and STEM-base careers.
-The campaign will conclude on the last day of the Waukeegan STEMgirls Summer Camp during Family Day, June 23, 2017.
-Join us in making the statement “I am for girls in STEM” and change your profile picture or share a photo with the statement #WeAreSTEM.
+Support EDUCATE’s programs.
+Join us in making the statement “I am for girls in STEM” and make a donation today.

 Taylor Fusinatto, Bessie Rhodes School of Global Studies“It is heartening to see the iBIO Institute acknowledge the importance of exposing young students to the real-world applications of scientific concepts.
 By enabling students to receive real-world experience with technology, we will inspire the next generation of innovators.”